 It’s important to find a plumbing company that offers comprehensive San Dimas plumbing services so that they can handle any problem that arises.
 You should also only hire a plumber with extensive experience in carrying out plumbing work for both residential and commercial properties.

 Wondering what problems you might face living in or managing an apartment?
-Here are 8 of the most common plumbing issues you might deal with in a high-rise apartment:
+Here are 8 of the most common apartment plumbing problems you might deal with in a high-rise:

 1. Bathroom Flooding and Ceiling Damage

 Perhaps one of the worst plumbing emergencies you can have in any home is flooding in the bathroom.
 Yet this is made all the worse by the fact that flooding in an apartment can lead to ceiling and water damage for apartments on the floor below.

 Typically, flooding occurs from clogged drains or damaged water supply pipes, which then causes flooding from washing machines or dishwashers.
 Due to the volume of water used by these appliances, the damage from the flooding can be extensive.